i2p/i2p.www/i2p2www/spec/encryptedleaseset.rst

 The security of a blinding scheme requires that the distribution of alpha is the same as the unblinded private keys.
-However, when we blind an Ed25519 private key (sig type 7) to a RedDSA private key (sig type 11), the distribution is different.
+However, when we blind an Ed25519 private key (sig type 7) to a Red25519 private key (sig type 11), the distribution is different.
-To meet the requirements of zcash section 4.1.6.1 [ZCASH]_, RedDSA (sig type 11) should be used for the unblinded keys as well, so that "the combination of a re-randomized public key and signature(s) under that key do not reveal the key from which it was re-randomized."
+To meet the requirements of zcash section 4.1.6.1 [ZCASH]_, Red25519 (sig type 11) should be used for the unblinded keys as well, so that "the combination of a re-randomized public key and signature(s) under that key do not reveal the key from which it was re-randomized."
 We allow type 7 for existing destinations, but recommend